Tokhtamysh–Timur war: Aftermath

 After his resounding defeat in the Battle of the Terek River, Tokhtamysh was deposed and replaced by Edigu, fleeing to the Ukrainian steppes and asking for help from Grand Duke Vytautas of Lithuania.
 Timur then set about devastating Tokhtamysh's domains and turned his army towards Moscow.
 Vasily I of Moscow gathered an army, while Metropolitan Cyprian brought the Our Lady of Vladimir icon, but Timur stopped his advance and withdrew from Russian territory, which chroniclers claimed was due to a vision of the Virgin defending Moscow with a heavenly host, which convinced him to turn away.
-Tokhtamysh and Vytautas combined their forces in the Battle of the Vorskla River in 1399, but were crushingly defeated by Khan Temur Qutlugh and Edigu, two of Timur's generals.
+Tokhtamysh and Vytautas combined their forces in the Battle of the Vorskla River in 1399, but were crushingly defeated by Khan Temür Qutlugh and Edigu, two of Timur's generals.
 Around 1406, Tokhtamysh was killed in Siberia by Edigu's men; Edigu, in turn, would be slain thirteen years later by one of Tokhtamysh's sons.

 The Golden Horde never recovered from this war.
-In the middle of the 15th century, it fragmented into smaller khanates: the Kazan khanate, Nogai Horde, Qasim Khanate, Crimean Khanate and Astrakhan Khanate.
-Thus, Tatar-Mongol power in Russia was weakened.
-Vasily I of Moscow stopped paying tribute and did not recognize the suzerainty of successive khans, but an invasion by Edigu in 1408 and continuous Tatar raids caused Vasily to visit the Horde in 1412 and recognize he khan as his suzerain again.
+In the middle of the 15th century, it fragmented into smaller khanates: the Kazan Khanate, Nogai Horde, Uzbek Khanate, Kazakh Khanate, Qasim Khanate, Crimean Khanate, and Astrakhan Khanate.
+Thus, Tatar-Mongol power over the Russian principalities was weakened and this allowed Moscow to continue the "gathering of the Russian lands" and eventually become the dominant Russian state.
+Vasily I of Moscow stopped paying tribute and did not recognize the suzerainty of successive khans, but an invasion by Edigu in 1408 and continuous Tatar raids caused Vasily to visit the Horde in 1412 and recognize the khan as his suzerain again.
 In 1480, the 'Tatar yoke' over Russia, a reminder of the bloody Mongol conquest, was definitively shaken in the Great Stand on the Ugra River.
 The last remnant of the Golden Horde was destroyed by the Crimean Khanate in 1502, and the Khanates that arose after the Golden Horde's fragmentation were annexed by Muscovite Russia between the 1550s and early 17th century.
 The Crimean Khanate survived until 1783, under Ottoman protection.
-The Kazakh khanate survived until mid 19th century.
+The Kazakh Khanate survived until mid-19th century.